programminghistorian/ph-submissions/lessons/json-and-jq.md

 /*ETC...*/
 ```

-Note that, to access the url of nested in the `webImage` object, we chained together `.webImage.url`.
+Note that, to access the url nested in the `webImage` object, we chained together `.webImage.url`.

 To format this as CSV, add the operator `@csv` on the end with another pipe and check the "Raw Output" box in the upper left.
 `@csv` properly joins the arrays with `,` and adds quotes where needed.